PatriciaDros/environmental-operational-bi-warehouse/docs/00_documentation_index.md

 # Documentation Index

-Welcome to the technical documentation for the Environmental Operational Business Intelligence Warehouse.
+Welcome to the documentation for the Environmental Operational Business Intelligence Warehouse.

-This documentation is organized as a technical design manual.
-Each chapter builds upon the previous chapter, guiding the reader from the business problem through the final warehouse implementation.
+This documentation describes the business problems that led to the project, the business processes the warehouse models, and the design and implementation of Version 1.0.

+The chapters are organized in the same order the warehouse was developed—from understanding the business to designing the database and documenting its implementation.

 ---

 # Documentation Roadmap

-## Part I — Business Context
+## Part I — Understanding the Business

-Understanding the business problem and operational environment.
+Before building a database, it was necessary to understand how the business operated and the questions the warehouse needed to answer.

 | Chapter | Document |
 |---------|----------|